jaswalabhijeet/blockchain-derivatives/README.md

 Lastly, you’ll need some ether.
 All contracts run on gas, which is paid for with ether.
 Read about how to get ether [here](https://www.ethereum.org/ether).

+### Future Build-outs
+Soon I’ll be adding features that let you keep track of the contracts you’ve built.
+This is important because Ethereum contracts cannot yet “wake up” on a schedule.
+For example, as I explain on the Ethereum Futures online form, when the maturity date on your contract arrives, you’ll have send a follow-up transaction that calls the maturity date functions in your initial contract.
+Eventually, I’ll be building tools to help you manage that process.

+Ideally, I’ll also be giving you a way to directly injection your contracts onto the Ethereum blockchain through my platform.
+That’s a more ambitious goal, so wish me luck!

 ### This Project’s Background
 This project was produced in connection with Startup Systems, an excellent engineering class I am taking at Cornell Tech.
 Be sure to check out the class’ [GitHub](https://github.com/Cornell-CS5356-Fall2015/cs5356).